iandevlin/html5bones/README.md

 Documentation
 =============
-The documentation is contained within inline comments in the various files, but especially `main-template.html`.
+The documentation is contained within inline comments in the various files, but especially "main-template.html".

 Contribute
 ==========

-You are of course welcome to contribute, this is what GitHub is for.
+You are Always welcome to contribute in course , this is what GitHub is for.